jomariya23156/sales-forecast-mlops-at-scale/README.md

 Redis: 6379
 Nginx: 80

+### bitnami/kafka helm install
+1. `helm repo add bitnami https://charts.bitnami.com/bitnami`
+2. `cd sfmlops-helm` and `helm dependency build` to fetch all dependencies
+3. Run using `helm install sfmlops-helm sfmlops-helm/ -f values.yaml -f values-kafka.yaml`

 ### Note on Stream processing options
 There are a few options we can do to consume the stream data from Kafka producer and save to Postgres
 1. Dead and simple consumer with SQLAlchemy
     - Consume the message from a topic with KafkaConsumer class
     - Mannually use SQLAlchemy to save the new data into Postgres

     Pros:
     - Easy and Straightforward